kumahq/kuma-website/app/_src/policies/targetref.md

   default:
     key: value
 ```
+{% endpolicy_yaml %}

+All specs have a **top level `targetRef`** which identifies which proxies this policy applies to.
+In particular, it defines which proxies have their Envoy configuration modified.

 {% tip %}
 One of the benefits of `targetRef` policies is that the spec is always the same between Kubernetes and Universal.